Armenian Sport in the Ottoman Empire

-Armenian Sport in the Ottoman Empire refers to Armenian sporting activities and clubs in the period of the Ottoman Empire.
+Armenian Sport in the Ottoman Empire refers to the development and later decline of sporting activities and clubs organized by the Armenian population inside the territories and control of the Ottoman Empire.

 The development of Armenian sport and gymnastics in the Ottoman Empire began in the late 19th century, when the first athletic clubs and societies were established.
 Under the rule of the Sultan, engagement in sports or athletics was strictly forbidden and those who broke this law were punished.